Beyond Meritocracy

 The insight of the original "personal responsibility" discourse — that our actions have consequences, and that we are the ones performing them — is not wrong.
 It is incomplete.
 Individual moral awareness is necessary but structurally insufficient, because the same system that produces the moral compartmentalization also produces the material incentives that sustain it.
 Telling people to "take responsibility" without addressing the structures that make irresponsibility rational is itself a form of mystification.

 The strategic implications — for how movements organize, for what kinds of institutions the left must build, for how to address the competing solidarities that currently organize most people's social existence — are developed in the essays linked above.
 The everyday, familiar experience of "just doing your job" is not as innocent as it appears.
 It is the ground-level mechanism through which class rule reproduces itself — not mainly through repression or propaganda, but through the ordinary compliance of people who have been taught not to notice what they are doing, and who are materially rewarded for not noticing.
-The question is not whether we are responsible for our actions within institutional roles.
-We are.
-The question is what kind of social arrangements would make it possible to act on that responsibility rather than be punished for it.[4]

 Bibliography